Beckham's Inter Miami and New York City FC targeting move for Chelsea winger Pedro | Goal.com

 Beckham's Inter Miami and New York City FC targeting move for Chelsea winger Pedro

-Pedro is attracting interest from MLS clubs New York City FC and Inter Miami after falling out of favour at Chelsea, Goal can report.
+Pedro is attracting interest from MLS clubs New York City FC and Inter Miami after falling out of favour at Chelsea, Goal understands.

 The 32-year-old has just six months left on his contract, and is expected to be available on a cut-price deal if Chelsea sanction a move.